 How To Get To St Vincent and The Grenadines

-An alternative to charter flights for island hopping in The Grenadines is using the ferry services:
+An alternative to charter flights for visiting islands near St Vincent in The Grenadines is using the ferry services:

-* M/V Bequia Express and Admiral Ferries provides regular ferry services between Kingstown, St Vincent, and Bequia.
+- M/V Bequia Express and Admiral Ferries provide regular ferry services between Kingstown, St Vincent, and Bequia.
 The journey time is typically one hour.
-Fare is EC$25 one way.
+The fare is EC$25 one way.

-* M/V Barracuda and M/V Gem Star provides ferry services from Kingstown, St Vincent to Canouan Island, Mayreau Island, and Union Island.
+- M/V Barracuda and M/V Gem Star provide ferry services from Kingstown, St Vincent to Canouan Island, Mayreau Island, and Union Island.
 The journey time for the full distance is approximately three hours.
 Depending on journey length, the fare is between EC$30 and EC$50 one way.

-* M/V Endeavour provides ferry service from Kingstown, St Vincent to Mustique Island.
+- M/V Endeavour provides ferry service from Kingstown, St Vincent to Mustique Island.
 The journey time is around two hours.
-Fare is EC$25 one way.
+The fare is EC$25 one way.

 Island hopping in The Grenadines via ferry is much cheaper than charter flights, but not all routes are daily, so careful planning would be required.
 During my trip, I took:

-* From Palm Island, I took a 10-minute boat Union Island
+- From Palm Island, I took a 10-minute boat to Union Island

 With that, which of the islands above will you be visiting on your next Caribbean vacation?
-The mainland of Saint Vicent with numerous adventure and ecotourism attractions?
-Or perhaps one of the picturesque islands in The Grenadines staying at a luxury resort while enjoying land and sea attractions?
-You really can’t go wrong as St Vincent & The Grenadines has much of the classic Caribbean charm and the people are welcoming!
+The mainland of Saint Vincent with numerous adventure and ecotourism attractions.
+Or perhaps one of the picturesque Grenadine islands staying at a luxury resort while enjoying land and sea attractions?
+You really can’t go wrong, as St Vincent & The Grenadines has much of the classic Caribbean charm, and the people are welcoming!